 5 Ways to Make Exercise a Habit

 - Set a goal.
 Make it something you are very confident you can do, like taking a 20 minute walk everyday.
-Taking on more than you are confident you can achieve is setting yourself up for failure.
+Taking on more than you know you can achieve is setting yourself up for failure.

 - Write your goal in a journal and keep track of your weekly progress.
-Make notes about your successes as well as challenges standing in the way of reaching your goal.
-Your notes will help you identify and overcome your challenges, and show you your success and progress too.
+Make notes about your successes as well as challenges standing in your way.
+Your notes will help you strategize to overcome specific challenges and reinforce your successes.

 - Ask for help.
 The people in your life can be a tremendous source of support.
 You may find a friend, spouse, sibling, co-worker or neighbor who is happy to join you in making exercise a habit.